-Level 1 Level 2 Level 3 Level 4 Level 5 The clips reveal evidence of disrespectful interactions between teacher and students The candidate demonstrates respect for students.
+Level 1 Level 2 Level 3 Level 4 Level 5 The clips reveal evidence of disrespectful interactions between teacher and students or between students.
+The candidate demonstrates respect for students.
 The candidate demonstrates rapport with and respect for students.
 The candidate demonstrates rapport with and respect for students.
-The candidate demonstrates rapport with and respect for students. or between students.
-AND AND AND AND OR Candidate allows disruptive behavior to interfere with student learning.
-Candidate provides a learning environment that serves primarily to control student behavior, and minimally supports the learning goals.
+The candidate demonstrates rapport with and respect for students.
+OR Candidate provides a AND AND AND Candidate allows disruptive behavior to interfere with student learning. learning environment that serves primarily to control student behavior, and minimally supports the learning goals.
 Candidate provides a positive, low-risk learning environment that reveals mutual respect among students.
 Candidate provides a challenging learning environment that promotes mutual respect among students.
 Candidate provides a challenging learning environment that provides opportunities to express varied perspectives and promotes mutual respect among students.